cyustcer/Deep-Feature-Selection/src/README.md

 3. Single dataset training and tuning for s (see `../docs/notebooks/`)
 4. Multiple datasets training

-Simply using command: "python xxx.py &" under `src` directory.
+Simply using command: `python xxx.py &` under `src` directory.
 Result files and reports will be saved under `outputs/reports` directory.
 Here is the example report for the nonlinear classification example with 10 datasets:

 ```